Help is now available to landowners and land managers with a commitment to caring for the Daintree Rainforest.

 Now help is available to landowners and land managers with a commitment to caring for the Daintree.

-Rainforest Restoration Community Grants have been created by the Rainforest 4 Foundation to support non-profit organisations, community groups, and private landholders to assist with their practical conservation work in the Daintree Lowland Rainforest.
+Rainforest Restoration Community Grants have been created by the Rainforest 4 Foundation to support private landholders and community and non-profit organisations including Indigenous organisations to assist with practical conservation work in the Daintree Lowland Rainforest.

 In announcing the Rainforest Restoration Community Grants, Richard Christian the CEO of the Rainforest 4 Foundation said,